Nativity of the Virgin (Altdorfer): Description

 The work uses a scenic composition typical of the Danube school of the time.
-The subject, the birth of Mary, is shown in a secondary location of the lower part of the painting.
-It includes St. Anne's bed, the midwives with the daughter and St. Joachim riding a stair with something in his hand.
+The subject, the birth of Mary, is shown in a secondary location in the lower part of the painting.
+It includes St. Anne's bed, the midwives with the daughter.
+St. Joachim, having been out for provisions, returns with a bundle slung from his staff across his shoulder.

-The predominant part of the work is the church background, where angels fly to form a large circle: in the middle is a young angel with a thurible for the incense.
+The predominant part of the work is the church background, where angels fly to form a large circle: in the middle is a young angel with a thurible for incense.

 The edifice, symbolizing the analogy between Mary and the Catholic church (a subject later abolished by the Protestant Reformation), is organized in a complicated and original fashion: the ambulatory and the column galleries are Romanesque, the ogival windows are Gothic, the vaults and the shell-shaped niches are in Renaissance style.
 This attention to architectural elements was typical of Altdorfer's work in the period he spent at the court of Maximilian I.